Sort Linux partitions correctly

 To fix this mess and sort the partitions correctly we can use

 fdisk which is present by default in almost every Linux installation.
 Remember that

 fdisk and most of the partition/disk tools are very powerful and can be dangerous.
 Make sure to have a backup of your important files.

 You’ll see that they are unsorted.

 Now, type “x” to access the advanced options.

-press “p” again to print the partitions list.
+Press “p” again to print the partition list.

 Now, they should be sorted correctly 😉.

-Press “w” to write changes to disk and exit.
+Press “w” to write changes to the disk and exit.